-As described in the Academic Information Section of the Winona State University Graduate Catalog, application for graduation (https://www.winona.edu/counseloreducation/forms.asp) must be submitted to the Winona State University Office of Graduate Studies (Somsen Hall, Room 114) at least two (2) calendar months prior to graduation.
+As described in the Academic Information Section of the Winona State University Graduate Catalog, students must complete and submit the Graduate Student Graduation Application in Warrior Space) at least two (2) calendar months prior to graduation.
 It is the sole responsibility of the student to ensure that all program requirements have been completed and that all In Progress (IP) grades have been removed from their record within ten (10) working days following the end of the semester of graduation.
 Late completion and submission of requirements will result in postponement of graduation to a later semester.
 Students completing program degree requirements during summer session may participate in the subsequent December commencement ceremony.